vtex-sites/base.store/README.md

 As mentioned before, this project is focused on performance.
 So, to maintain the performance and allow adding third-party scripts, this project uses [Partytown](https://github.com/BuilderIO/partytown/), a lazy-load library that helps relocate intensive scripts into the web worker and off of the main thread.

 To add new scripts to the Partytown, add the `type="text/partytown"` to the script tag and add it before the Partytown script or component.
-Also, if the third-party script executes expensive computations, wrap it in some function,  and then add to the Partytown `forward` prop.
+Some third-party scripts execute expensive computations that may require some time to run, making pages few slow.
+If that's the case, wrap those in a function and reference it on the Partytown `forward` prop.
+By doing this, Partytown will run this function on a web worker so it doesn't block the main thread.

 ```tsx
 export const onRenderBody = ({ setHeadComponents }) => {